doctorzul/Energy-production-plotting/README.md

 # Monthly Energy Consumption & Production Visualizer

 A Python script to visualize monthly energy consumption from Excel files and overlay standardized production data (like solar generation) for comparison.
 Created at the request of my dad.
-Monetarily unpaid, but compensated in the form of daily feedings, which we common folk usually call “meals” (his words, not mine).
+Monetarily unpaid word, but compensated in the form of daily feedings, which we common folk usually call “meals” (his words, not mine).

 ## Features